Ayallore1995/nflyards/index.md

 As luck would have it, CRPS also gave better convergence compared to MSE.
 So a win-win in my books.

-### Possible Issues:

-1. Model Interpretability is important for the coaching decisions and checking its effectiveness.
-2. Latency , if it is used on live tv as part of the graphics.

 ## Data:
 There are 682154 rows of data, and 49 columns.